-Wuhou Temple (Memorial Temple of Marquis Wu) is dedicated to Zhuge Liang, the Marquis Wu (Wuhou) of Kingdom of Shu in the Three Kingdoms Period (220 - 280).
+Wuhou Temple, also known as Memorial Temple of Marquis Wu, is dedicated to Zhuge Liang, the Marquis Wu (Wuhou) of Kingdom of Shu in the Three Kingdoms Period (220 - 280).

 Zhuge Liang was the personification of noble character and intelligence.
 Memorial architectures erected in many places after his death include a famous one in Chendu.

-Located in the south suburb of Chengdu, the temple covers 37,000 square meters (398,277 square feet).
+Located in the south suburb of Chengdu, Wuhou Temple covers 37,000 square meters (398,277 square feet).
 The date of its establishment is unclear, only that it was built next to the temple of Liu Bei, the emperor of Shu.
 It was combined with the Temple of Liu Bei at the beginning of the Ming Dynasty; consequently, the entrance plaque reads 'Zhaolie Temple of Han Dynasty' (Zhaolie is the posthumous title of Liu Bei).
-The current temple was rebuilt in 1672.
+The current Wuhou Temple was rebuilt in 1672.
 Surrounded by old cypresses and classical red walls, it evokes nostalgia.

-The main body of the temple is divided into five sections, the Gate, the second Gate, the Hall of Liu Bei, the corridor, and the Hall of Zhuge Liang, all of which run south to north.
+The main body of Wuhou Temple is divided into five sections, the Gate, the second Gate, the Hall of Liu Bei, the corridor, and the Hall of Zhuge Liang, all of which run south to north.
 Inside, clay sculptures of Shu Emperor and ministers stand together, making them a special feature.

 His great personality, his dedicated service to others, and his outstanding intelligence place Zhuge Liang above all emperors, generals, and ministers in history.
 A visit to the temple illuminates his status with the Chinese people.

-2. Take metro line 3 and get off at Gaoshengqiao.
-Then walk eastwards along Wuhouci Avenue for 3-5 minutes to find the temple.
+2. Take Metro Line 3 and get off at Gaoshengqiao.
+And then walk eastwards along Wuhouci Avenue for 3-5 minutes to find the temple.